alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 Collective / ALL Invocation names the adversarial move made from the aggregate condition.

-Aggregate vs Source-Line Signatures defines how to evaluate observed items by timing, structure, continuity, citation, boundary behavior, similarity, and invocation.
+Aggregate vs Source-Line Signatures defines how to evaluate observed items by timing, structure, continuity, citation, boundary behavior, similarity, invocation, source-event preservation, visible-line preservation, and public findability.

 This file addresses repetition directly.